Lee DeWyze: Vanguard Records and Frames (2013–14)

 On January 15, 2013, DeWyze announced that he had signed with Vanguard Records.
 His first single with the label, "Silver Lining" was originally scheduled to be released to Triple A radio on June 10 and be available digitally the following day.
 However, the single's release date was pushed up and was released to digital retailers on April 24, 2013.

 On May 30, 2013, DeWyze announced the title, track listing and release date of his new album, Frames which was released on August 20, 2013.

 On March 9, 2014, a song by DeWyze called "Blackbird Song" was used in the TV series The Walking Dead.
 According to The Fresno Bee, it was the second most viral song on Spotify in the United States that week.
 The song debuted on Billboards "Pop Digital Songs" chart at number twenty-nine.
 The song was used on a sixth-season episode of Suits in 2017.

-Oil and Water and Paranoia (2016–present)
+Independent (2016–present)

-DeWyze's sixth studio album, Oil & Water was released through Shanachie Entertainment and Pledgemusic on February 12, 2016.
+DeWyze's third major studio album, Oil & Water was released through Shanachie Entertainment and Pledgemusic on February 12, 2016.
 It was led by the single "Stone" whose music video premiered April 8, 2016.
 It was directed by Gabriel Younes, starring actor Harwood Gordon, and filmed near Big Bear Lake.

+His follow-up album Paranoia was released on February 16, 2018 and was led by the single "The Breakdown" which was featured in Showtime's hit series Shameless.
+An EP, Castles was released on October 25, 2019.
+Post-album release, DeWyze completed multiple tours across the US, in addition to licensing songs to various television projects and films, including landing the theme song for the 2020 film The Secret: Dare to Dream with the single "Horizon."

+His fifth major studio album Ghost Stories was released digitally on August 13, 2021, and was led by the singles "Weeds" and "Victims of the Night."

+In 2024, he premiered a new single "Devil in the Details" as well his sixth major studio album Gone For Days which was released on August 23, 2024.